SpiritIT/timezonecomplete/doc/LDML.md

 * 'MM' is months, 'mm' is minutes
 * 'HH' is 24-hour, 'hh' is 12-hour.
 If you use AM/PM be sure to use 'hh' and otherwise 'HH'.
-* 'SSS' is millseconds, other patterns don't currently work
+* 'SSS' is millseconds, patterns S, SS, SSSS, and SSSSS don't currently work

 ### Internationalization